Power Tip 1: Receiving Alerts on Critical Events

 How do you ensure you are receiving critical alerts on events?
 When you receive an alert, what is your action plan?

 Server Technology’s Intelligent PDUs can monitor a variety of electrical and environmental parameters.
-Alerts may be issued for anything that gets monitored – including inlet data, outlet data, circuit breaker status, unbalanced loads, and power factor.
+Alerts may be issued for anything that gets monitored – inlet data, outlet data, circuit breaker status, unbalanced loads, power factor, and more.
 To receive alerts successfully, your PDU must be correctly configured.

 The three most common notification methods are: